Skip to Content

 Solo practitioners who managed everything during your prenatal care and delivery (with rare exceptions) no longer exist.

-This is a result of the advances that have been made in the management of pregnancy, the costly overhead to run a practice, and the number of patients that have been determined to be safe for one practitioner to care for.
+This is a result of the advances that have been made in the management of pregnancy, the costly overhead of running a practice, and the number of patients that have been determined to be safe for one practitioner to care for.

 This is why it is crucial to know the questions you must ask at the first prenatal visit.